Alaska Court Records

 What is a Search Warrant in Alaska?

-Per AS 12.35.120, a search warrant is a court order signed by a judge, magistrate, or at the direction of a judicial officer that directs a peace officer to search for personal property.
+In Alaska, a search warrant is a court order signed by a judge, magistrate, or judicial officer that directs a peace officer to search for personal property per AS 12.35.120.
 Once found, the property would be seized and brought before a judge or magistrate.

-In Alaska, search warrants are typically issued at the request of a peace officer provided probable cause (legally reasonable grounds for the search) for a search can be established.
+In Alaska, search warrants are typically issued at the request of a peace officer provided probable cause (legally reasonable grounds for the search) may be established.
 According to AS Sec 12.35.020, some legal grounds under which a search warrant may be issued in Alaska include the following:

 - A property was stolen or embezzled